-The AAPA Science Policy Committee advises the association on how to best promote, maintain, and communicate rigorous science.
-The committee's work is advisory to the AAPA officers.
-The committee will advise and prepare AAPA to be in the best position to react to policy changes that affect our ability to fund, communicate and undertake our science as well as to be proactive in promoting our science, our ability to do science, and to preserve and expand available funding mechanisms.
+The AABA Science Policy Committee advises the association on how to best promote, maintain, and communicate rigorous science.
+The committee's work is advisory to the AABA officers.
+The committee will advise and prepare AABA to be in the best position to react to policy changes that affect our ability to fund, communicate and undertake our science as well as to be proactive in promoting our science, our ability to do science, and to preserve and expand available funding mechanisms.
 The committee is a non-partisan but pro-science group.

-Postings to the Science Policy ribbon on the landing page relate to the committee's work and to information from AAPA officers on related topics.
+Postings to the Science Policy ribbon on the landing page relate to the committee's work and to information from AABA officers on related topics.
 A link to past posts is below.